shuienko/terremoto/README.md

     - `MONITOR_LONGITUDE`: Your longitude.
     - `MONITOR_RADIUS_KM`: The radius (in km) around your location to monitor for earthquakes.
     - `TIMEZONE_OFFSET_HOURS`: The hour difference from UTC for your local time.
     - `DO_NOT_DISTURB_START_HOUR` and `DO_NOT_DISTURB_END_HOUR`: The start and end hours for the "do not disturb" period (e.g., 23 and 9 for 11 PM to 9 AM).
-During this time, alerts for earthquakes with a magnitude of less than 5.0 will be silenced.
+During this time, alerts for earthquakes with a magnitude of less than 5.0 will be silenced, and the display will dim.
+    - `NORMAL_BRIGHTNESS_PERCENT` and `DIM_BRIGHTNESS_PERCENT`: The display brightness for normal operation and for the "do not disturb" period, respectively.
     - You can also adjust other settings like the check interval, minimum magnitude, etc.

 ## Transferring Files to M5Stack